 close-up shot of maple donut with bite taken out of it

-As always, I want to share a few tips for your very best donut baking times:
+As always, I want to share a few tips for the very best baked donuts:

 1) As is the case with cake batter, be sure to mix ingredients together until they’re just combined — no overmixing here, which can result in a tougher texture.